keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 Also mention disulfide bridges betwen cystestine amino acids stapling proteins together

-There's something almost mythical about underwater brimstone cauldrons being the origins of us all/
+There's something almost mythical about underwater brimstone cauldrons being the origins of us all.

 ---